 The processor board has 4 DIP switches that affect the operation of the software.
 These switches are only read at power up.
-Changes to the dip switches are not effective until the power is cycled.
+Changes to the dip switches are not effective until the power is cycled or the unit is rebooted.

-SW1 - When this switch is off, the application automatically boots on power up.
-When this switch is on, the DTS4050 remains in the bootloader mode.
+SW1 - When this switch is on, the application automatically boots on power up.
+When this switch is off, the DTS4050 remains in the bootloader mode.
 Default is on.

 SW2 - When this switch is off, the boot loader will run in the debug mode.
 Debug output is directed to the serial port.
-Default is on.
+Default is off.

 SW3 - This switch sets the device type for the bootloader.
-Off is for a DTS, on is for a DSA.
+On is for a DTS, off is for a DSA.
 SW4 - Spare.

 "Figure 3.6 - DIP Switches" shows the DTS4050 end cover removed and the location of the DIP switches on the processor board.
 For all DIP switches, "on" is away from the board, towards the bottom of the DTS.
+(NOTE: this is the opposite of the labels on the switches.)